 For more information about the Assemblies of God, visit ag.org.

 Ministry to women has continued to grow across the United States and in other countries.
-The following is an overview of the development of the National Women’s Department from 1925 to present.
+The following is an overview of the development of National Women’s Ministries from 1925 to present.